MARRIAGE THERAPY: COST, LENGTH & INSURANCE COVERAGE?

 What is the Cost of Couples Counseling?

-Although the cost for marriage therapy varies a great deal based on the education, experience and locality of the marriage therapist, a low of $60 and a high of $200 is a typical range.
-My rate here in St. Cloud, MN is $135, with a sliding fee scale of $95 - $135.
+The cost of marriage therapy varies based on therapist education, experience, and location.
+A low of $60 and a high of $220 is typical.
+My rate for Elk River, St. Cloud, and online in MN is $95 - $155, based on client income.